 While the world of inclusion (see below) has a warm and friendly glow about it (everyone appears to benefit), exclusion is characterised by lack of information, contact and reasoning.
 If you are excluded from a publication even when you have contributed, you will not be getting an email from the authors detailing their decision.
 You’ll be lucky if they even send you a copy once it’s published.
 Meanwhile, those who are included will remain in the loop.

 The concept of a paper mill is rather different from ghost authors or even salami-slicing (Part IV).
-Paper mills involve third parties, often not included on the author line acting as intermediaries.
+Paper mills involve third parties, with their identities manipulated, or not included on the author line but acting as intermediaries.
 A paper mill may either be producing material for publication from scratch: i.e. companies that specialise in producing content that will pass peer review for those who want to buy authorship.
 Or they may be third party organisations that sell a position in the author line of a legitimate paper.
+The fraudulent content is then sold, bringing a good profit to the paper mill.
 Given that the world of paper mills is particularly shady, there is likely no hard distinction between these types of paper mill but a large grey blur between completely fake at one end and legitimate novel research (including non-legitimate authors) at the other.

 A number of years ago there was evidence that first authorship on publications was for sale (Hvistendahl, 2013).
 We know is that there are benefits to those who are put on the author line.
 In many countries, being an author on a scientific research publication (sometimes with the stipulation that it is indexed by Scopus or Web of Science) is a requirement for obtaining graduation or promotion; especially in the medicine.